kmader/tutorials/installation/Bygone/installation.md

 We need to install the dependencies of Bygone so from the Bygone repo run the following command:

 `npm install`

+If the default python on your machine is not 2.7 you'll have to give an extra argument to the `npm install` command above:

+`npm install --python={location of non-anaconda python}/python2.7`

+We've had issues with the anaconda version of python2.7 so you might need install a non-anaconda version of it.

 ## Step 3: Configure Bygone